JobinJohn24/DNA_Risk_Classification/README.md

 ![Risk Distribution](https://github.com/JobinJohn24/Secondary-Structure-Predictor/blob/main/analysis/risk_distribution.png)
 *Figure 1.7 - Represents the distribution of clusters of high-risk regions versus broadly stable zones.*

-## Key Findings
+## Results Interpretation

-**Effective Stratification**: Five-metric approach successfully classified sequences across risk spectrum
-**Strong Correlation**: Topological features show high predictive value for structural stability
-**GC Sweet Spot**: 50–60% range optimal for synthetic biology applications
-**Entropy Matters**: Lower entropy sequences demonstrate significantly higher secondary structure propensity
-**Codon Considerations**: GAT/GAC dominance indicates expression-level design considerations
+The five-metric approach worked well for stratifying things.
+It classified sequences right across the risk spectrum in an effective way.
+Topological features had a strong correlation.
+They showed high predictive value when it came to structural stability.
+The GC content sweet spot sits in the 50 to 60 percent range.
+That turns out optimal for applications in synthetic biology.
+Entropy plays a real role here.
+Sequences with lower entropy demonstrated significantly higher propensity for secondary structure.
+Codon choices matter too.
+The dominance of GAT and GAC points to considerations in design at the expression level.

 ## Quick Start